Twisting instabilities in elastic ribbons with inhomogeneous pre-stress: a macroscopic analog of thermodynamic phase transition: Ribbon model of inhomogeneously pre-stressed ribbons

 \section{Ribbon model of inhomogeneously pre-stressed ribbons}

 In this section, we develop a theoretical model for an elastic ribbon subject to inhomogeneous pre-stress (as shown in Fig.~\ref{fig:problemdefn}).
+In particular, we seek a simplified model to gain analytical understanding of the torsional instability.
 To understand the behavior beyond the onset of buckling, our model needs to account for extensibility of the ribbon mid-surface and finite rotations of its cross-section with respect to the laboratory frame.
 While a geometrically-exact shell theory may be an obvious candidate, the complexity of the governing equations means that analytical progress is generally not possible.
 Recently, \cite{audoly2021b} have demonstrated that an extensible ribbon model, accounting for finite rotations, can be systematically derived from a geometrically-nonlinear plate model, using a dimension reduction that is asymptotically valid in the slenderness limit characteristic of ribbons.
 The result is a 1D `rod-like' model, in which the strain energy is expressed solely in terms of `macroscopic' strains (stretching, bending, twisting) attached to the ribbon centerline.